 as hamfests, conventions and other demonstration events.

 The connections can be short or long term, scheduled or

 impromptu.
 The beauty of the c-Bridge is that

-needed.
+needed and then reconnected, manually or dynamically.
 Any administrator or manager of an ISPC network knows how that can be problematic

 when adding or trying to delete repeaters from an IPSC

 network.
 But also, this method requires no trips to the hilltops and no worry

 about the network security being compromised by a

 helps to insure that our approach remains politically